OTTAA-Project/ottaa_project_flutter/dartdoc_automatic_documentation.md

 ## Style tips we follow

 We intend for our API reference documentation to be straight forward, concise and user friendly.
 Make sure your Dartdoc comments are correctly formatted by following these tips.
-For a more comprehensive explanation and examples of each tip, please read [this section](https://dart.dev/guides/language/effective-dart/documentation#:~:text=use%20//.-,Doc%20comments,-Doc%20comments%20are) of the offcial Dartdoc guide.
+For a more comprehensive explanation and examples of each tip, please read [this section](https://dart.dev/guides/language/effective-dart/documentation#:~:text=use%20//.-,Doc%20comments,-Doc%20comments%20are) of the official Dartdoc guide.

 ### General writing tips

-* Be brief, use as many words as neccesary to explain your code clearly, but not more.
+* Be brief, use as many words as necessary to explain your code clearly, but not more.
 * Avoid abbreviations and acronyms unless they are obvious.
 * Prefer using “this” instead of “the” to refer to a member’s instance.